 Westerlo New York

-Today Gerry finishes about 100+ steers each year from his home-grown cow herd of Angus and Charolais cattle.
+Today Gerry finishes steers each year from his home-grown cow herd of Angus and Charolais cattle.
 Except for bulls purchased locally from Trowbridge Angus in Ghent, NY, the herd is pretty much closed.
-He raises all his own feed (corn, corn silage, hay, and oats) for the cows, some meat goats and his Percheron and Belgian draft horses.
+He raises all his own feed (corn, corn silage, hay, and oats) for the herd and his Percheron horses.
+Gerry says that he enjoys caring for his cattle and watching them grow.
+He gets help on the farm from his wife Laura - who is a vet, and his son Jack.
+The Boone family recently celebrated Golden Acres’ 50 year anniversary.